XuanShao-AWS/AWS-reStart-Journey/README.md

 * Observability: Using CloudWatch and CloudTrail to monitor system health and audit resource changes.

 Daily High-Performance Operations
-At Benchling and Cradle, precision is everything.
 My 9-to-15 mirrors a professional engineering environment:
 * 09:00 - 10:30 | Technical Sync & Architecture Review: We begin with a stand-up, analyzing architectural trade-offs.
 Why use a NAT Gateway over a Proxy?
 How do we secure S3 buckets containing sensitive R&D data?
 * 10:40 - 12:00 | Deep-Dive Engineering: Intense sessions on core AWS services.
 Recent focuses include Auto Scaling for fluctuating workloads and RDS for structured scientific data management.
 * 13:00 - 15:00 | Hands-On "Sandboxing" & Labs: I spend the afternoon in the AWS Console and CLI.
 I don't just "follow tutorials"—I build, break, and fix.
 I treat every lab like a production environment where uptime and security are the only metrics that matter.